 Automotive Glasses are glasses fitted on the body of automobiles.
 Generally, these glasses are either laminated or tempered.
 As mandated by law and safety requirements, all windshields are laminated and the other glasses (backlites and sidelites) are tempered.
-The Company's factory at Chakan, Pune, which manufactures laminated glasses, is certified under ISO 14001:2015 and OHSAS 18001:2007.
+The Company's factory at Chakan, Pune, which manufactures laminated glasses, is certified under ISO 14001:2015, ISO 45001:2018 and IATF 16949 First edition 2016-10-01.